 5. Fluoridated and Chlorinated Water

 Tap water contains fluoride and chlorine, which inhibit the absorption of iodine.
-In a study where researchers used the Wechsler Intelligence Test to determine the IQs of a total of 329 eight- to 14-year-old children living in nine high-fluoride, low-iodine villages and in seven villages that had only low levels of iodine.
-As discovered, the IQs of children from the high-fluoride, low-iodine villages were lower than those from the villages with low iodine alone.
-(14)
+In a study, researchers used the Wechsler Intelligence Test to determine the IQs of a total of 329 eight- to 14-year-old children living in nine high-fluoride, low-iodine villages and in seven villages that had only low levels of iodine.
+The IQs of children from the high-fluoride, low-iodine villages were lower than those from the villages with low iodine alone.

 Best Sources of Iodine